JuliaLang/julia/doc/src/manual/style-guide.md

 @evalpoly 1 2 3 ^ cbrt(27)
 ```

-is ambiguous, as its unclear on what we want `@evalpoly` for.
+is ambiguous, as it's unclear on what we want `@evalpoly` for.
 Do we want it to operate on
 `(1, 2, 3)` and then raise the result to power of `cbrt(27)`?
 Or we actually want it on
 `(1, 2, 3 ^ cbrt(27))`?